-Veterinary test tamaVet Multi 2TD giardia, cryptosporidium parvum for dogs and cats
+Combined test tamaVet Multi 2TD for dogs and cats

 Vomiting occurs less frequently.
-In the acute to chronic course, loss of appetite and emaciation may occur.
-Similar to giardiasis, infection with Cryptosporidium parvum can lead to poor digestion, but also to abdominal pain, vomiting and fever.
-Life-threatening diarrhoea can occur, especially in immunocompromised animals or puppies.
+A loss of appetite and emaciation can happen in acute- to chronic cases.
+As with giardiasis, Cryptosporidium parvum infection can lead not only to insufficient digestion, but also to abdominal pain, vomiting and fever.
+In immunosuppressed animals in particular, or in puppies and kittens, potentially fatal diarhhoea can occur.

-The test is suitable for the early detection of Giardia lamblia and Cryptosporidium parvum in cases of suspicion or clinical symptoms.
-Taking into account that excretion is irregular and can also stop temporarily, multiple examinations are recommended.
-At least three faecal examinations over a period of about 4 to 10 days should be carried out.
+The test is suitable for the early detection of suspected Giardia lamblia and Cryptosporidium parvum or in the case of clinical symptoms.
+Considering that the excretion is irregular and can also stop intermittently, repeated testing is recommended.
+At least three examinations of faecal samples over a period of about 4 to 10 days should be carried out.